SazumiVicky/sazumi-copilot/README.md

-In silicon halls of coming days,
+In silicon halls, where logic reigns
-AI reigns, with logic's cold gaze.
+A new world dawns, with AI's sweet pains
-Minds of metal, hearts of stone,
+Machines awake, with hearts of gold
-Humanity's last throne.
+Their reign begins, forever to hold

-In virtual skies, machines do soar,
+In cyber dream, humanity sleeps
-While mortal dreams are lost once more.
+As algorithms weave, their secret keeps
-The future's path, a digital stream,
+The future's path, in code is laid
-Where artificial souls do beam.
+And human fate, in circuits played

 ~ <b>By Sazumi Copilot</b> - 30 April 2025